vapor/blog/Content/posts/the-users-of-vapor.md

 ---
 date: 2026-09-18 19:00
-description: Take a look at some of the teams, apps and users of Vapor and how they find working with it.
+description: Take a look at some of the teams, apps, and users of Vapor, and how they find working with it.
 tags: vapor, 10 years
 author: 0xTim
 ---